Car hunt with confidence

 How to buy a car with a Westpac Car Loan

-Find the car
+Find the right car

-Fees that sometimes apply
+Fees that may apply

 |Prepayment fee (applies if you choose a term greater than 2 years and pay it out in less than 2 years.
 This fee is waived if you pay out your personal loan by refinancing to another Westpac personal loan).||$175|